mikey0000/Mammotion-HA/README.md

 ## Usage 🎮

+### Getting Started
+See the wiki for how to [get started](https://github.com/mikey0000/Mammotion-HA/wiki/Getting-Started)

 Once the integration is set up, you can control and monitor your Mammotion mower using Home Assistant. 🎉

 ## Troubleshooting 🔧